 1 min read

 I've been lucky to spend some time with Optimal Workshop recently.
-One of the coolest things about their office is the large library they have in their main meeting room.
+One of the coolest things about their office is the large library in the main meeting room.

-An entire wall of shelves bursts with books, packed with the latest and greatest thinking on all things business, change, design, leadership and personal development.
+An entire wall of shelves is filled with books, packed with the latest and greatest thinking on business, change, design, leadership, and personal development.

 Sure... but that's not how change works.

-While books remain, in my opinion, the most incredible and low-cost way to learn anything new there's a limit to their useful application (in isolation.)
+While books remain, in my opinion, the most incredible and low-cost way to learn anything new, their usefulness (in isolation) is limited.

-We have access to an infinite supply of learning and information, at low to no cost.
-Whether we're searching online, watching webinars, surfing YouTube or reading books, there's little we can't discover for ourselves.
+We have access to an infinite supply of learning and information at low or no cost.
+Whether searching online, watching webinars, surfing YouTube or reading books, we can't discover little for ourselves.
 Yet the market for training, coaching and facilitation continues to grow.

-In fact, the more information we have access to, the greater our need for shared experience.
+The more information available, the greater our need for shared experience.
 The more people read my books, the more students the more people sign up for our training - even though they already know what we're going to teach.

 Information might give us knowledge, but knowledge doesn't lead to execution.
 The value that any leader, coach, trainer or facilitator brings to any environment is not what they know.
 It's their ability to deliver a meaning-making experience that makes information useful.